sassoftware/esp-kubernetes/README.md

 **Note:** These instructions are specific to SAS Event Stream Processing 7.1 or later.

 ## Changes
-For changes between releases, please read the [changelog](CHANGELOG.md).
+For changes between releases, read the [changelog](CHANGELOG.md).

 ## Introduction
 This project is a repository of scripts, YAML template files, and sample projects (XML files) that enable you to develop, deploy, and test an ESP server and SAS Event Stream Processing web-based clients in a Kubernetes cluster.
 They apply to the following deployment approaches:
-* Lightweight open multi-user, multi-tenant deployment
+* lightweight open, multi-user, multi-tenant deployment
-* Lightweight open, single-user deployment
+* lightweight open, single-user deployment

 Before you proceed:
 * Decide which of these approaches you intend to take.
 Read the associated prerequisites before getting started.